t1ml3arn-userscript-js/Duolingo-input-language-switcher/README.md

 ## Duolingo input language switcher

 This script allows you to type letters appropriate for current task without changing keyboard's layout.
-Includes translation task (to foreign and to native) and listening tasks.
+Includes translation tasks (to foreign and to native) and listening tasks.

 ## Limitation